Don Junior And Jan Yellen - The Dynamic Duo?

 Wednesday has that special sort of swaying power for stocks, as the Fed Chair gives the semi-annual monetary policy testimony before the House Financial Services Committee.
 Once known as the Humphrey Hawkins testimony, this is always a big event on the Fed calendar.

-Because congressmen are free to ask whatever they might, and due to their understanding that serious investors are watching and that the media will pick up powerful soundbites for redistribution, they tend to passionately ask important questions they think their constituents will appreciate.
+Because Congressmen are free to ask whatever they might, and due to their understanding that serious investors are watching and that the media will pick up powerful soundbites for redistribution, they tend to passionately ask important questions they think their constituents will appreciate.

 So, you can expect the Fed Chair to be asked to respond to questions about risks to shrinking the Fed balance sheet and the risk of hiking rates before inflation materializes.
 You can also expect the "R" word (recession) to be spoken, so how Janet Yellen responds matters.
 In other words, this is a risky day for stocks from the get-go.

-Our fair Chair-Lady, though, has typically offered measured diplomatic responses in the mold of her predecessor, Ben Bernanke, but you never know what slip of the tongue could occur.
-Sometimes Fed Chair's say things like "stocks are overvalued," and then it's repeated on ABC News and on the New York Times front page, and then investors panic for a couple hours or days.
+Our fair Chair-Lady, though, has typically offered measured diplomatic responses in the mold of her predecessor Ben Bernanke, but you never know what slip of the tongue could occur.
+Sometimes Fed Chairs say things like "stocks are overvalued," and then it's repeated on ABC News and on the New York Times front page, and then investors panic for a couple hours or days.

 Other Market Moving Potentials